techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=115
 (4937)
 Select incorrect statement about Socket class. (choose 1)

-a.
-The java.net.Socket class contains code that knows how to find and communicate with a server through UDP.
+A. The java.net.Socket class contains code that knows how to find and communicate with a server through UDP.

-b.
-One of its constructors is: public Socket(String servername, int portNumber)
+B. One of its constructors is: public Socket(String servername, int portNumber)

-c.
-You do not directly read from or write to a socket
+C. You do not directly read from or write to a socket

-d.
-The java.net.Socket class contains code that knows how to find and communicate with a server through TCP.
+D. The java.net.Socket class contains code that knows how to find and communicate with a server through TCP.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: